weilingx46/workshop-ws-5-17-alt-server/README.md

 ```
 $ python app.py
 ```
+If this doesn't work for you, try `sudo python app.py`.
 Try out these URLS in your browser:

 * http://localhost:5000/
 * http://localhost:5000/hello